 In the first week of the program the participants at each camp begin with a synchronic meeting, either in person, by phone, or google hangout to fill out a KWL chart for their Israel education (know, want, learn).
 That same week, the participants will be asked to watch Episode 1, “Land Matters” from the Institute for Curriculum Services as their a-synchronic experience.
 FJC will support the supervisor at each participating camp in organizing an in-person meeting to debrief the film and identify takeaways and applications to the KWL chart.
 Every subsequent week of the summer will be modeled after a similar structure to explore more content.
 FJC staff will visit participating camps early on in the summer to provide in-person support.

 FJC will guide camps in selecting the fitting staff members to participate.
 In particular, camps will be encouraged to select staff members using the following criteria:

 - Are they returning to their respective camps and want more out of their camp employment experience

 - Have they demonstrated an interest in sharpening their Israel knowledge

 - A majority of the cohort should be Jewish

 Selected staff will receive compensation for participation in addition to their regular camp salaries.

 FJC staff will use pre, post, and mid-program surveys and tools to evaluate the knowledge gains made by the participating camp staff members.
 The KWL chart that the participants are to fill out at the beginning of the program will serve as a week-by-week record of what they’ve learned.
 FJC staff will create a written evaluative tool for the overall initiative, including an “end-of-summer knowledge share” and discourse with peers who did not participate in the pilot.
-Evaluation findings will be shared with participating camps in Fall 2019.
+Evaluation findings will be shared with participating camps in the Fall.

 Any additional questions about the program should be directed to IsraEd@jewishcamp.org